Search the Libraries for books, journals, articles, media and more.

 In Academic Search Premier:

-Chicago Manual of Style OnlineThis resource provides online access to the latest edition of The Chicago Manual of Style, which covers a variety of topics from manuscript preparation and publication to grammar, usage, and citation formating.
+- Chicago Manual of Style OnlineThis resource provides online access to the latest edition of The Chicago Manual of Style, which covers a variety of topics from manuscript preparation and publication to grammar, usage, and citation formating.
 The citation quick guide covers both the author-date and the notes and bibliography systems.

 Get help from the U Libraries - Online!

-Peer Research ConsultantsMake an online 30 minute appointment for one-on-one peer assistance with your research.
+- Peer Research ConsultantsMake an online 30 minute appointment for one-on-one peer assistance with your research.
 Get help with researching your topic, finding sources, citing sources and more.
 Peer Research Consultants can also help you get started with faculty-sponsored research.

-Chat 24/7 Online with the LibrariesAsk us anything!
+- Chat 24/7 online with the LibrariesAsk us anything!
 Chat with a librarian, 24 hours a day, 7 days a week with any research or library questions.

-Schedule an online consultation with the LibrariesSchedule an online consultations for personalized research support primarily for University of Minnesota faculty, instructors, graduate and undergraduate students and staff.
+- Meet with a librarianSchedule an online consultations for personalized research support primarily for University of Minnesota faculty, instructors, graduate and undergraduate students and staff.